learn.sol

 import React from "react";

-} from "@solana/react-hooks";
+import { useWalletConnection } from "@solana/react-hooks";

-function shortAddress(addr?: string) {
+function shortAddress(address?: string) {

-if (!addr) return "";
+if (!address) return "";

 }